praveenj140897/Chess-Board/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is 8*8 grid box on click of each box it's color changes to red

 ## Available Scripts